MileHacker Logo

 • Look for vegetable stews (e.g., lentil stew), rice with vegetables, and salads.

-• You must specify "without meat/fish" clearly.
+• You are required to specify "without meat/fish" clearly.

 • Almost all meat served in Djibouti is Halal due to the Muslim majority population.